barharding/Election_Analysis/README.md

 The second **if** statement:
 -   populates the county_list list with the county name
 -   initializes the county_votes dictionary counter to 0
--   Adds the total # of votes to the county_votes dictionary per candidate as it loops
+-   adds the total # of votes to the county_votes dictionary per candidate as it loops

 ````python